mqjinwon/muse/README.md

 The `muse_ros` package provides a ROS node and utilities for estimating the state of a quadruped robot using sensor data.
 It includes algorithms for state estimation, sensor fusion, and filtering.

+The source code will be available after the paper's review process is finished.

 <h2 align="center"> :warning: REPOSITORY UNDER DEVELOPMENT :warning:

 The code will be available soon!